3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 - Click the circle arrow button in the top of that section the get the latest update info to make sure thats working.
 - Click update on your components if needed
 - NOTE THIS CAN TAKE A LONG TIME - 10-20 minutes in some cases!
 Wait for it to complete if updates are required

-ERROR time, your version of klipper will only be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!`
-& saying you need to update your MCU's!

-Don't worry we're doing that now!

 ## UPDATING THE HOST MCU RPI & MCU FIRMWARE